vefunder/protocol-research-review/articles/Origin/oeth.md

 As of this writing, the governor of the OETH Vault is set to the [Governor](https://etherscan.io/address/0x39254033945aa2e4809cc2977e7087bee48bd7ab#readProxyContract#F10) contract.
 This contract has an admin set to the [5-of-8 admin multisig](https://etherscan.io/address/0x72426BA137DEC62657306b12B1E869d43FeC6eC7#readContract#F5).
 The delay time to execute a vote is set to [1 day](https://etherscan.io/address/0x72426BA137DEC62657306b12B1E869d43FeC6eC7#readContract#F6).
 Only the admin can queue a proposal and execute a vote.
 As the OETH Vault is an upgradable proxy contract that contains all underlying assets and is the hub for all strategies, the 5-of-8 multisig effectively has custody of all user funds.

-Multi-sigs can increase security if the key signing process is distributed and diversified across multiple participants.
+Multisigs can increase security if the key signing process is distributed and diversified across multiple participants.
 Including external entities in the list of signers can further amplify this security measure.
 However, a low threshold for signers, such as is the case for OETH, can present a risk, as it could potentially allow for the addition of a harmful strategy.

 Another potential governance risk is the manual allocation of funds.
 Currently, the capability to change the composition of the collateral has yet to be added.
 Consequently, any deposited ETH either goes into Convex or remains idle.